rpy2/rpy2/doc/source/robjects.rst

 * '.' (dot) is syntactically valid in names for R objects, but not for python objects.

-That last limitation can partly be removed by using :mod:`rpy.rpy_classic` if this feature matters most to you.
+That last limitation can partly be removed by using :mod:`rpy2.rpy_classic` if this feature matters most to you.

 >>> robjects.r.as_null